Matt-JL-Burton/Plant-Shop/README.md

 - **Important Info**
    - Currently, hosting will be done on github pages (free) and the domain is plantshop.shop (£2.20)
+      - To see login for the domain site see the private repo
    - I have found plants to supply
    - For database, <b>Monetary values are measured in pence</b>, size is measured in cm
 <br>